permaxis/laravel-crudgenerator/README.md

 > composer require permaxis/laravel-crudgenerator

-This package will also install a package dependencie named "permaxis/laravel-core", a toolbox libraries for laravel
+This package will also install a package dependency named "permaxis/laravel-core", a toolbox libraries for laravel

-- Register your package in your config/app.php file, add the package service provider
+- Register your package in your config/app.php file, add the package to your service provider

 > \Permaxis\Laravel\CrudGenerator\CrudGeneratorServiceProvider::class,